• Skip to secondary menu

 What is kimchi?

-Kimchi can be described as fermented vegetables similar to sauerkraut.
+Kimchi can be described as fermented vegetables similar to sauerkraut, just much more zesty.
 Kimchi recipes come in many different variations, often fermented, but not always.
-It has a distinctive flavor so your taste buds might feel a bit overwhelmed by the garlic and hot pepper.
+It has a distinctive flavor of garlic and hot pepper.

-However, lovers of this zesty dish feel sheer delight about this assault on their senses, and they keep coming back for more.
-It’s a dish that goes well with almost any other food.
+Lovers of this full-flavored dish feel sheer delight about this assault on their senses, and they keep coming back for more.
+A nice thing with kimchi is that it goes well with almost any other food.

-There are more than 100 different kimchi recipes.
-The secrets of making delicious kimchi were traditionally handed down from mother to daughter and are still the pride of many families.
-In fact, how well it is made is often used as the benchmark for a good cook.
+The secrets of making delicious kimchi were traditionally handed down from mother to daughter and are still the pride of some families.
+In fact, how well it is made is used as the benchmark for a good cook.

 Kimchi recipes are flexible